mitchcapper/KPEntryTemplates/README.md

 the best templating system.
 The primary interface for the plug-in is an extra tab that shows up in the main Add Entry form.
-By default going to the tab on a new entry will present you with one of two buttons, "Init As Template" or "Set Template Parent".
-"Init As Template" shows up if it is in the Template Group for the database.
+By default going to the tab on a new entry will present you with one of two buttons, "InitÂ AsÂ Template" or "Set Template Parent".
+"InitÂ AsÂ Template" shows up if it is in the Template Group for the database.

-"Init As Template" marks the entry as a template, and shows the GUI builder interface on the tab.
+"InitÂ AsÂ Template" marks the entry as a template, and shows the GUI builder interface on the tab.
 This is a table that has 4 columns, "Title", "Field", "Field Name", and "Type".
 "Title" is the title that will be displayed to the user to explain the field.
 "Field" is either one of the default fields for the entry (Title, Username, Password, Expiry Date, etc.) or Custom for a standard additional string field.
-The "Field Name" is the actual name for the field, this must be unique (just like string fields) and is the actual field name the field is stored under.
+The "FieldÂ Name" is the actual name for the field, this must be unique (just like string fields) and is the actual field name the field is stored under.
 Finally, the "Type" is how the field is displayed to the user, it has many options, most